richard-ps-zz/travix_challenge/README.md

 To do it, just download a key to your service account in JSON format and place it in the root folder of the project, renaming it to sa_key.json.

-There are other two variables that have to be configured inside the script 'run' that lies into the root folder of this repo.
+Also, there is a variable that have to be configured inside the script 'run' that lies into the root folder of this repo.

 `export PROJECT_ID={YOUR-PROJECT-ID}`